AwardWallet's Roundup of Airline and Hotel Program Sweet Spots AwardWallet's Roundup of Airline and Hotel Program Sweet Spots

 Bonus Points

-Offers for the Marriott Bonvoy Boundless™ Credit Card and Marriott Bonvoy Bold™ Credit Card are not available through this site.
-All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
+Offers for the Marriott Bonvoy Bold® Credit Card, Marriott Bonvoy Boundless® Credit Card, Citi Rewards+® Card and Capital One Spark Miles Select for Business are not available through this site.
 Some offers may have expired.
-Please see our card marketplace for available offers.
+Please see our card marketplace for available offers

 With almost all loyalty programs, the value you get from redeeming points and miles will vary.
 Some redemptions can provide incredible value.
 Other redemptions will downright suck.
 One of the biggest challenges in the points and miles world is how to get more great redemptions — plus avoid fewer bad redemptions.
 Put another way, how do you minimize the number of points, miles, and cash you'll pay for the experience?